Understanding Light Bulb Jargon: What Electricians Actually Mean

-The terms used to describe different types of Light Fixtures
+Terms used to describe various types of Light Fixtures

 Common Falsehoods